 Merricks House by Robson Rak Architects

-This inspiring single family house located in Merricks North, Australia, was designed in 2013 by Robson Rak Architects.
+Merricks House is an inspiring single-family house located in Merricks North, Australia, designed in 2013 by Robson Rak Architects.

 Photography courtesy of Robson Rak Architects